-Is Prefinished Hardwood Flooring Right for Your Project?
+Is Prefinished Hardwood Flooring Right for Your Home?

-Understand how prefinished hardwood planks differ from traditional hardwood flooring to pick the perfect product for your home improvement job.
+Understanding how prefinished hardwood planks differ from traditional hardwood flooring will help you make the right choice for your next home improvement upgrade.

-Hardwood floors add natural warmth to any room, but the traditional method of putting in hardwood is time consuming, messy, and exposes the installer to toxic fumes from stains and sealants.
-No wonder even avid DIYers often opt to hire a pro for the job!
-Prefinished hardwood flooring—hardwood planks with stain and sealant already applied—offers an easier alternative to achieving the beauty of a real wood floor.
-Like all flooring materials, however, prefinished hardwood has pros and cons, so read on to learn about its benefits and drawbacks to decide if it’s the right material for your home.
+Hardwood floors add natural warmth to any room, but the traditional method of installing hardwood is time consuming and messy, and it exposes the installer to toxic fumes from stains and sealants.
+It’s no wonder that even experienced DIYers often opt to hire a pro for the job!
+Prefinished hardwood flooring, which are hardwood planks that are sold with stain and sealant already applied, offers an easier alternative for achieving the beauty of a real wood floor.
+Like all flooring materials, however, prefinished hardwood flooring has its advantages and disadvantages.
+Read on to learn about its benefits and drawbacks before deciding if it’s the right material for your home.

-Prefinished hardwood flooring offers a more durable finish.
+Prefinished wood flooring offers a more durable finish than traditional hardwood flooring.

+Durability is one of the most notable differences when comparing prefinished hardwood to unfinished hardwood flooring.
 During manufacturing, prefinished hardwood floors are treated with an aluminum oxide crystal sealant—one of the best hardwood floor finishes for an extremely rugged surface that can withstand heavy foot traffic, moving furniture, and other forms of wear and tear.
-Conversely, traditional hardwood floors are first nailed into place and then stained and sealed.
-Because neither DIYers nor flooring contractors have access to manufacture-grade sealants, traditional hardwood floors aren’t as durable as their prefinished counterparts and can begin to show scratches and surface dulling in as little as five to seven years.
+In contrast, traditional hardwood floors are first nailed into place and then stained and sealed.
+Because neither DIYers nor flooring contractors have access to manufacturer-grade sealants, traditional hardwood floors aren’t as durable as their prefinished counterparts and can begin to show scratches and surface dulling in as few as 5 to 7 years.
 Prefinished flooring coated with superior chemical sealers can maintain its good looks for as long as 25 years without dulling or wearing thin.

 Fewer design options are available with prefinished flooring products.